9brada6/tabs-with-posts/development.md

 - Add a back button from settings to the table.
 - Change namespace/folder name from settings from plural to singular

+- Meta setting hide if exist or not exist also in PHP file, currently only ts implemented.

 - Remove order from orderby that does not depend, like post__in

 - In author setting, and maybe in all other, when searching for an author and selecting with arrows/mouse hover, no css indication of the element selected is done.

+- Search and remove this class: twrp-collapsible-content__section-title and this twrp-admin-settings-separator.

 - Add a way when selected views/rating/popular posts plugin, to select only the first installed, the rest should be disabled.